PERA Facts: Personal Equity and Retirement Account Philippines

 February 2012: According to Ms. Theresa Marcial-Javier, president of the Trust Officers Association of the Philippines (TOAP): “We are just working out some administrative requirements but before the end of the first half of 2012, PERA will officially be made available.”

-October 2011: The Draft Tax Rules have already been issued by the Bureau of Internal Revenue (BIR) and is now seeking final private sector feedback before implementation.
+October 2011: The Draft Tax Rules have already been issued by the Bureau of Internal Revenue (BIR) and are now seeking the final private sector feedback before implementation.

 May 2010: The PERA Implementing Rules and Regulations (IRR) was already released by the BSP last year.
 Currently, the Revenue Regulation (RR) from the BIR is still being drafted and awaiting release.
 Likewise, there is still no official list of approved administrators and custodians.